 - 61.937043, 7.264409

-THE ROAD IS CLOSED!
-The route is closed during the winter season.
+THE ROAD IS OPEN!
+The road is closed during the winter season.
 It is normally closed in October and reopens in June.
 Spring is capricious in the mountains.
 In bad weather, the road can be closed at short notice.
 For the first few weeks after opening, the road may be closed at night.

 In places this stretch is narrow with a number of bends and there are restrictions.
 Vehicles that are more than 8 metres long and have an axle load of more than 8 tonnes will be banned from driving on Gamle Strynefjellsvegen from Grotli to the Sogn og Fjordane county boundary.